yellobyte/ESP32-DevBoards-Getting-Started/README.md

 ## :hammer_and_wrench: Development platform VSCode/PlatformIO

+Arduino IDE is easy for beginners, simple but somewhat limited in functionality.
+In contrast PlatformIO is a much more powerful and versatile alternative which makes every task a breeze after getting familiar with it.
+Then you won't look for another IDE anymore.

-VSCode/PlatformIO provides some major advantages over the ArduinoIDE:
+VSCode/PlatformIO provides some major advantages over the Arduino IDE:
-  - very comfortable code Editor with lots of shortcuts that make writing code a breeze
+  - very comfortable and mighty code Editor with lots of shortcuts & integrated Intellisense features that make writing code a breeze
   - usage of project file *platformio.ini* for controlling builds, adjusting serial monitor behaviour, enabling debugging, setting port parameters for software uploads (port, speed, RTS/CTS), etc.
   - easy search for/integration of additional libraries
   - integrated debugging functionality (additional external hardware required)